PaulusElektrus/Diesel_Heater_433MHz_Remote_Control/Readme.md

 It is done with an Arduino, DHT22 (temperature sensor) and a 433MHz Transmitter.
 We sniff and use the protocoll of the original remote control of the heater.

+I use the very nice [Arduino Extension for VSCode](https://github.com/microsoft/vscode-arduino), sadly it is deprecated...

 ## Projectplan / To-do:

 - [X] Basic 433MHz Send & Receive Test